ShivamMaurya2002/React_Js_Notes/01_Introduction_To_React/Intro.md

 ---

+## Is React a Library or a Framework?<br>

+React is a JavaScript library, not a framework.<br>

+**Explanation:**<br>

+React focuses only on the user interface layer of an application.
+It does not provide built-in solutions for routing, state management, or HTTP requests, which makes it flexible and lightweight.

+---

 ## Why React JS Was Created?
 React is widely used because it makes UI development easier, faster, and more organized.